aiven/devportal/docs/tutorials/anomaly-detection.rst

 Create a basic anomaly detection pipeline with filtering
 --------------------------------------------------------

 The first anomaly detection pipeline that you'll create showcases a basic anomaly detection system: you want to flag any sensor reading exceeding a fixed ``80%`` threshold since it could represent a heating anomaly.
-You'll read the IoT sensor readings from the ``cpu_load_stats_real`` in Apache Kafka, build a filtering pipeline in Apache Flink, and push the readings above the ``80%`` threshold back to Apache Kafka, but in a separate ``cpu_load_stats_real_filter`` topic.
+You'll read the IoT sensor readings from the ``cpu_load_stats_real`` in Apache Kafka, build a filtering pipeline in Apache Flink, and push the readings above the ``80%`` threshold back to Apache Kafka, but to a separate ``cpu_load_stats_real_filter`` topic.

 .. mermaid::

     graph TD;

         id1(Kafka topic: cpu_load_stats_real)-- IoT metrics stream -->id2(Flink application: filtering);
-        id2-- high CPU -->id3(Kafka topic: cpu_load_stats_real_filter);
+        id2-- is CPU high? -->id3(Kafka topic: cpu_load_stats_real_filter);

 The steps to create the filtering pipeline are the following:

-* Create a new Aiven for Apache Flink application
+#.
+Create a new Aiven for Apache Flink application
-* Define a source table to read the metrics data from your Apache Kafka® topic
+#.
+Define a source table to read the metrics data from your Apache Kafka® topic
-* Define a sink table to send the processed messages to a separate Apache Kafka® topic
+#.
+Define a sink table to send the processed messages to a separate Apache Kafka® topic
-* Define a SQL transformation definition to process the data
+#.
+Define a SQL transformation definition to process the data
-* Create an application deployment to execute the pipeline
+#.
+Create an application deployment to execute the pipeline

 If you feel brave, you can go ahead and try try yourself in the `Aiven Console <https://console.aiven.io/>`_.
 Otherwise you can follow the steps below: